 ~ 1 tbsp. minced garlic

-~ 1/2 cup carrots, cut into small dice
+~ 1 large carrot, cut into small dice

 ~ 4 smallish potatoes, baked (I used the microwave) and cubed

 ~ 1 tsp. each: salt, parsley, dill, paprika

 ~ Prepared 9" pie crust, store bought or homemade